tfgg/yournextmep/_candidates/eu2014/wdar/andy-adris.md

 person: andy-adris
 region: west-midlands
 party: wdar
-title: West Midlands - We Demand a Referendum - Andy Adris
+title: Andy Adris is running for MEP in West Midlands for We Demand a Referendum
 incumbent: false
 ---